Incrediblez7/XENGPUMiner/README.md

 2. **miner.py:**
    - Outputs the `difficulty.txt` file.
-   - Continuously scans, verifies, and uploads the blocks found in the `gpu_found_blocks_tmp` directory.
+   - Continuously scans, verifies, and uploads the blocks found in the `gpu_found_blocks_tmp` directory to the proxy.
+   - Requires network connectivity to upload verified blocks.

+3. **proxy.py:**
+   - Receive work from miners.
+   - Upload received works to the XEN network.
    - Requires network connectivity to upload verified blocks.

 ### Running the Components